Symbian9/qmapshack-doc-wiki/DevelopingDocumentation.md

         *   Finally, every longest possible sequence of white space and minus signs is replaced with a single minus sign.

-        So the header line
+        Thus the header line

                 ## --Example Header (-/-) URL: http://x.y.z.com

-        will be labeled "`markdown-header-example-header-url-httpxyzcom`"[^2].
+        will be labeled "`markdown-header-example-header-url-httpxyzcom`".

 [^1]:
     Apart from using these _Markdown_ extensions the Bitbucket